wdporter/acim/text/3-the-innocent-perception/index.md

 ## T-3.II.3

 <p class=fip id=p3>
-3.&emsp;When you lack confidence in what someone will do, you are attesting to your belief that he is not in his right mind.
+3. When you lack confidence in what someone will do, you are attesting to your belief that he is not in his right mind.
 <sup>2</sup>This is hardly a miracle-based frame of reference.
 <sup>3</sup>It also has the disastrous effect of denying the power of the miracle.
 <sup>4</sup>The miracle perceives everything as it is.